nylas/inbox-ios/README.md

 [Video of Triage in Action](https://dl.dropboxusercontent.com/u/4803975/triage_demo.mov)

-##### SnapMail
+#### SnapMail

 The 'SnapMail' demo is a snapchat-style app that allows you to send and receive photos.
 Instead of using a custom backend, it uses your inbox—messages with the subject 'New snap from *' are displayed, and sending a snap sends an email to the recipient with the image attached.
 You can view the image attached to a 'New Snap' email with a snapchat-style peek interaction.

-##### SimpleMail
+#### SimpleMail

-The Simple Mail app displays a list of threads in your Inbox and allows you to archive them.
-As we open-source more UI components, SimpleMail will allow you to view and compose messages as well.
+The Simple Mail app displays a list of threads in your Inbox using an `INModelProvider` and allows you to archive them.
+As we open-source more UI components, SimpleMail will be expanded to allow you to view and compose messages as well.

 ## Core Principles
 ----